CurtisNewbie/user-vault/README.md

 ## Authentication Concepts

-A user is uniquely identified with a username and one or more password(s).
+A user is uniquely identified with a username and password(s).
 Once a user is authenticated, a JWT token is generated that can be used to prove one's identity within a time limit.
 Normally, some gateway services will validate each request's JWT token without the need to request user-vault service, e.g., [github.com/curtisnewbie/gatekeeper](https://github.com/curtisnewbie/gatekeeper).

 ## Authorization Concepts